Five Steps to Switch

 - Complete, print and send the Westerra Direct Deposit Form to each company that sends you payroll.

 - If you receive Social Security, complete the Social Security Direct Deposit Form.
 Visit www.ssa.gov/deposit for more information.

 You will need your previous financial institutions ABA Routing Number.

 2. Update any automatic payments and withdrawals.

-- Complete, print and send the Automatic Payment Request Form to each company that automatically debits money from your account.
+- Complete, print and send the Advice of Banking Account Change Form to each company that automatically debits money from your account.

 3. If you used Bill Pay with your previous financial institution, keep a record of your Bill Pay payee information.

 - This record will make it easier to set up your Westerra Bill Pay payees.
 Keep track of payee names, addresses and phone numbers.
 Also keep a record of the frequencies and due dates of these bills.

 Learn more about Westerra's Online Banking and Bill Pay service.